Ernest Frederick III

-Ernest Frederick III Karl, Duke of Saxe-Hildburghausen (10 June 1727 in Königsberg in Bayern – 23 September 1780 in Seidingstadt), was a duke of Saxe-Hildburghausen.
+Ernest Frederick III Karl (10 June 1727 in Königsberg in Bayern – 23 September 1780 in Seidingstadt), was a duke of Saxe-Hildburghausen.

 Early life and regency

 Ernest Frederick III was born on 10 June 1727.
 He was the eldest son of Ernst Frederick II, Duke of Saxe-Hildburghausen and Caroline of Erbach-Fürstenau.

 Ernest Frederick III succeeded his father as Duke of Saxe-Hildburghausen on 13 August 1745, when he was eighteen years old; as a result his mother, the Dowager Duchess Caroline, acted as a regent on his behalf until he reached adulthood, in 1748.
 He was considered to be intelligent, talented, and one of the most handsome princes of his time.

 Reign and financial crisis

 He donated a library to the city, but finally his excessive prodigality in exaggerated court pomp and military splendor drew the attention of the highest places to the financial situation of his country.

 The Emperor Joseph II created a debit commission under management of the Duchess Charlotte Amalie of Saxe-Meiningen and prince Joseph of Saxe-Hildburghausen, the granduncle of the duke, to investigate the demands of the creditors and adjust the incomes and expenditures to 1769.
 The financial situation of the country was so disastrous that 35 years duration of this commission could not repair conditions completely.

 After Ernest Frederick made use in 1757 of the Münzregal (Imperial coinage regale), he was entangled in a complaint of the realm treasury.
 Finally, the huge fire of the city of Hildburghausen in 1779, forced Ernst Frederick to move to his hunting residence in Seidingstadt.